-The outbreak that devastated West Africa last year and killed more than 11,000 people produced 3,351 confirmed cases in Guinea alone — 2,083 of which were fatal.
-The epidemic was officially declared over in late 2015, but two new cases were reported in the south of the country earlier this year and small flare-ups are to be expected for years to come.
+The outbreak that devastated West Africa in 2014 killed more than 11,000 people, produced 3,351 confirmed cases in Guinea alone—2,083 of which were fatal.
+The epidemic was officially declared over in late 2015, but two new cases were reported in the south of the country in 2016 and small flare-ups are to be expected for years to come.

 Despite this, the Ebola-ravaged country has to a large extent fallen off the news agenda.

-Yet Ebola has had many long-lasting effects on the country and each person living in the remote areas of Guinea has their own story to tell – that is 11.8 million stories that to this day remain untold.
+Ebola has had many long-lasting effects on the country and each person living in the remote areas of Guinea has their own story to tell—that is 11.8 million stories that to this day remain untold.

 In N’Zérékoré, Coyah, Dubreka, and Kindia entire villages were decimated by the virus.
 In Guekedou, Macenta, and Kissidougou numerous survivors lost their livelihoods and are now unable to support themselves due to financial and health-related reasons.